MOZAI

 In its initial version, MOZAI focuses on lending and yield:

-• single-asset vaults (e.g. USDC) on supported chains,
+• single-asset vaults (e.g. USDC) on supported chains.

-• curated sets of lending and yield protocols,
+• curated sets of lending and yield protocols.

-• agents that periodically rebalance across these venues based on best performance
+• agents that periodically rebalance across these venues based on best performance.

 Direction

-The same architecture extends without major changes:
+The same architecture extends naturally to:

-• strategies that cover LP management, leverage, and perps,
+• LP management, leverage and perps strategies.

 MOZAI is the first surface where this pattern is visible: agents, oracles and validators coordinating around a vault the user still owns.
 Everything else in Rivalz is built to make that loop reliable at larger scale.